Farm to Market Road 1472

 Farm to Market Road 1472 (FM 1472) is a farm-to-market road in the U.S. state of Texas that connects the industrial area of Laredo to the Laredo–Colombia Solidarity International Bridge, and then runs roughly parallel to the Rio Grande into rural Webb County.
 In the urban sections of Laredo, it is a six-lane route known locally as Mines Road.

 Route description

-The southern terminus of FM 1472 is in Laredo, at IH 35 exit #4.
+The southern terminus of FM 1472 is in Laredo, at I-35 exit 4.
 The route travels to the north and crosses I-69W/US 59/Loop 20 just east of the World Trade International Bridge.
 It then takes a northwesterly route, paralleling the Rio Grande.
 It has a junction with SH 255, the former Camino Colombia Toll Road, near the Laredo city limits.
 The route continues through unincorporated Webb County before reaching the end of its designation north of Carricitos Creek.
 The unimproved roadway continues as Eagle Pass Road, which becomes the paved FM 1021 after crossing into Maverick County.